On formulas and fractional exponents for umbral operators: Operational calculus preliminaries

-The Pincherle derivative is $\C\bbra{\x}$-linear and, for any power series $g$, $g(D)' = g'(D)$.
-In other words, for shift-invariant operators, the Pincherle derivative acts like the usual derivative, but with respect to $D$. \Cref{e:Pderiv} extends to the $n$-th Pincherle derivative as follows \cite{pincherle1895}:
+The Pincherle derivative is $\C\bbra{\x}$-linear and, for any power series $g$, satisfies $g(D)' = g'(D)$.
+In other words, for shift-invariant operators, it behaves like the usual derivative, but with respect to $D$. \Cref{e:Pderiv} extends to the $n$-th Pincherle derivative as follows \cite{pincherle1895}: